rclone/rclone/MANUAL.md

 Chunk size to use for uploading.

-When uploading files larger than upload_cutoff they will be uploaded as multipart uploads using this chunk size.
+When uploading files larger than upload_cutoff or files with unknown size (eg from "rclone rcat" or uploaded with "rclone mount" or google photos or google docs) they will be uploaded as multipart uploads using this chunk size.

 Note that "--s3-upload-concurrency" chunks of this size are buffered in memory per transfer.